 If you’ve passed the exam, take some steps to ensure the certification is visible to key players.
 Add it to your resume and LinkedIn, and if you’re already in a related career, inform your employer.
 And it’ll be worth looking at other entry-level IT certifications—keeping an eye on what other certifications are out there can help you make decisions today on what you’d like your future career to look like.

 CompTIA A+ certification exam vouchers cost $232 per exam, or $464 in total.
 Each exam attempt requires a new voucher.
 Training or exam prep may cost extra, depending on how you choose to prepare.
-The Google IT Support Professional Certificate, which covers 85-percent of the exam, costs $39 per month, and you can learn at your own pace.
+The Google IT Support Professional Certificate, which aligns with the objectives covered by the exam, costs $39 per month, and you can learn at your own pace.

 The amount of time it takes to earn your certification will depend on how many of the exam objectives you’re already familiar with.
 If you have some experience in IT, you may only need a few days to review the materials.
 If you’re just getting started in this field, it could take you a few weeks or a few months to prepare, depending on how much time you dedicate to learning.